mrvillafria/MechaCar_Statistical_Analysis/README.md

 	- Alternative Hypothesis: If MechaCars and their competitors have the same amount of safety features, MechaCars safety ratings will be higher than their competition.

 - What statistical test would you use to test the hypothesis?
 And why?
 	- I would use the multiple linear regression test to analyze the different safety features.
+The multiple linear regression would show how much variance in the dependent variable is accounted for in a linear combination of independent variables.

 - What data is needed to run the statistical test?
 	- Some examples of safety features we would like to look at are airbags, traction control, seatbelts, emergency breaks, and blind spot detection.